Patrick Kelly, Board Chair

 Karen DeMeo has worked for the provincial government for over 15 years.
 She currently works in the Ministry of Transportation and Infrastructure as a Manager of Policy and Legislation.
 Karen's government experience includes business planning, performance management and policy development in a number of program areas such as internal trade, film, First Nations and oil and gas development.
 Karen's commitment to the community includes being a past Board member of the YM/YWCA and over 20 years as a volunteer fitness instructor.

 Mia is currently a finance professor at the University of Victoria’s Gustavson School of Business and also a financial consultant doing work with a variety of companies and organizations in Victoria and across Canada.
-She has served on not-for-profit Boards including the Victoria Advanced Technology Council (VIATeC), Society of Management Accountants (CMA BC and CMA Canada Council of Chairs), Mathematics and Information Technology and Complex Systems (MITACS) Industrial Advisory Board and co-chaired the inaugural YM-YWCA of Victoria Women of Distinction Awards.
+She has served on not-for-profit Boards including the Victoria Advanced Technology Council (VIATeC), Society of Management Accountants (CMA BC and CMA Canada Council of Chairs), Mathematics and Information Technology and Complex Systems (MITACS) Industrial Advisory Board and co-chaired the inaugural YM/YWCA of Victoria Women of Distinction Awards.
 Mia is very involved in the local community connecting individuals and organizations to improve and support the many initiatives that make Victoria a wonderful place to live, work and raise a family.

-Grace Wong Sneddon
+Grace Wong Sneddon RCC, PhD

-Born and reared in Victoria, Grace Wong Sneddon is passionately committed to her community.
+Born and raised in Victoria, Grace Wong Sneddon is passionately committed to her community.
 Her family arrived on the island in the early 1900s from Guangdong, China.
 Grace was a teacher in the public school system and is a registered clinical counsellor.
 Currently, she is the Director, Academic Leadership Initiatives and the Adviser to the Provost on Equity and Diversity at the University of Victoria.
 As part of her commitment to the community she loves, she is a board member of the Greater Victoria Eldercare Foundation, a member of the Victoria Chinatown Lionesses and the BC Association of Clinical Counsellors.
 She has been active with the Greater Victoria Police Diversity Board, Leadership Victoria and was UVic’s team leader for the World Partnership Walk.